David-Lor/Docker-SSH-Port-Forward-Server/README.md

 Keep in mind that this image:

-- Runs the SSH server in port `2222`
+- Runs the SSH server in port `2222` by default
-- Expects a public ssh key in container path `/ssh_pubkey`
+- Expects a public ssh key in container path `/ssh_pubkey` by default
 - Does not allow root login; must use the `ssh` user to connect
-- Does not allow interactive/shell connections (use the `-N` modifier on the ssh client)
+- Does not allow interactive/shell connections; must use the `-N` option on the ssh client

 ## Example